MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/projects/mrv.md

 +++
 title = "Personal Website"
-description = "This website is built with GitHub pages and the source files are available on the repo" weight = 10 date = "2025-03-20" authors = ["Matheus"]
+description = "This website is built with GitHub pages and the source files are available in the repo" weight = 10 date = "2025-03-20" authors = ["Matheus"]